 Asters and autumn colour in Upton’s Garden

-Upton’s gardens cover 32 acres of woodlands, water, lawns, terraced borders and a kitchen garden, there’s variety to see all year round in with a number of highlights in the autumn.
+Upton’s gardens cover 32 acres of woodlands, water, lawns, terraced borders and a kitchen garden.
+There’s variety to see all year round, and several highlights in the autumn.

-See the various and changing colours on the naturalised shrub bank which is full of pollinating insects and butterflies before the autumn herbaceous plantings of the deep blues and purples of the Aster, Symphyotrichum and Chrysantheums which are complemented by swaying clumps of grasses and old roses against the wall.
+Full of pollinating insects and butterflies, the naturalised shrub bank also contains various and changing colours.
+You’ll see the autumn herbaceous plantings - the deep blues and purples of the Aster, Symphyotrichum and Chrysantheums - complemented by swaying clumps of grasses and old climbing roses